Scouts NSW Group Fundraising:

 How can Groups find their nearest collection point?

-A full list of approved collection points will be available on the Environment Protection Authority’s website before the Container Deposit Scheme launches in December 2017.
+A full list of approved collection points can be found on the Environment Protection Authority’s website.
+Find your nearest collection point here.

 Which containers are eligible for the 10 cent refund?

 Most drinks sold in containers between 150mL and 3L will be included in the Scheme.
 The easiest way to find out if a container is eligible for a deposit will be to check the label – all eligible beverage containers will be clearly marked.
 Below are some examples of beverage containers which may be eligible for a deposit:

 How will Scouts NSW support our Group's fundraising effort?

 To make the most of the Scheme, Groups must register their interest with Scouts NSW.
 To support Groups’ fundraising, Scouts NSW will:

 - Develop and supply an initial marketing kit to interested Groups, including signage, flyers and fact sheets